sathish94us/Quiz/README.md

 ## Redux stores
-questions.js - to store questions and selected answers actions.js - to perform operations such as getting quizes and submitting answers
+questions.js - to store questions and selected answers actions.js - to perform operations such as getting quizes and submitting answers Just unzip and perform npm install

-Perform npm install and run npm start.